-In his 11th season directing the Missouri State program, Kevin Kane has brought renewed recognition and respect to the Bears' program and taken it to a level of success unprecedented in school history.
+In his 13th season directing the Missouri State program and 21st year as a collegiate head coach, Kevin Kane has brought renewed recognition and respect to the Bears' program and taken it to a level of success unprecedented in school history.

 The Bears have climbed to as high as 58th nationally in the last decade, the loftiest ranking in school history, and have remained one of the top teams in the Valley and region ever since.
 They have achieved all this while playing a strong schedule that often finds them facing some of the nation's and region's top teams.

-MSU has rewritten the school record book over the past10 seasons and has put itself in the middle of the conference title hunt virtually every year.
-The Bears have pocketed 26 top-five finishes and four tournament championships over the last four seasons while also garnering 13 MVC Golfers of the Weekin that same period.
+MSU has rewritten the school record book over the past 10 seasons and has put itself in the middle of the conference title hunt virtually every year.
+The Bears have pocketed 33 top-five finishes and four tournament championships over the last five seasons while also garnering 14 MVC Golfers of the Week in that same period.

 Prior to his arrival at MSU, Kane spent eight seasons at UNI, where he rebuilt a team that had finished more than 100 strokes out of second-last place in the conference the year before he took over leadership of the program.
 In his last four seasons guiding the Panthers, they were the only team to finish in the top three at the conference championship all four years.
 In 2002, Kane guided the Panthers to two tournament titles and second place at the MVC championship -- the highest finish in school history.
 He also was voted MVC Coach of the Year for the second time by his peers in 2002 after previously winning the honor in 1998.

 Success for the Bears hasn't just been limited to the golf course.
 In the classroom, they led all MSU's women's sports teams in grade point average in the 2003-04, 2004-05 and 2008-09 seasons and are perennially well represented on the Missouri Valley Scholar-Athlete Team.
-MSU has been ranked in the top 25 nationally across all divisions in GPA four times over the last seven years.
+MSU has been ranked in the top 25 nationally across all divisions in GPA four times.